ranilar/BibCreate/README.md

 #### 4. Create a .env file in the directory.

-Add following contents to .env file.
-For DATABASE_URL you can use either a local instance of postgres or hosted solution such as aiven.io
+For DATABASE_URL you can use either a local instance of PostgreSQL or hosted solution such as aiven.io.
+Add following contents to .env file:
 ```
 DATABASE_URL=postgresql:///DATABASE_NAME
 TEST_ENV=true
-SECRET_KEY=satunnainen_merkkijono
+SECRET_KEY=<your_secret_key>
 ```

 #### 5. Launch virtual environment.